Menu Close

 • An extensive list of scales is available to download/print here.

-4. Pick a favorite scale/tonality, create a simple repeated rhythm for the left hand (right hand still improvising melody above it).
-Again, work through exercise one using this repeated rhythm in the left hand.
+4. Pick a favorite scale/tonality, create a simple repeated rhythm for the left hand (with the right hand still improvising a melody above it).
+Again, work through exercise #1 using this repeated rhythm in the left hand.

 5. Use various tempos and time signatures.

-7. Reverse hands, melody in left, repeated harmonic notes or ostinato in right (exercise one can be repeated with the hands’ roles reversed).
+7. Reverse hands: melody in the left, repeated harmonic notes or ostinato in the right (exercise one can be repeated with the hands’ roles reversed).

 8. Improvise in free counterpoint: a simple melody in the right hand, a simple melody in the left hand.
-As one becomes more active, the other can become simpler, trading off.
+As one becomes more active, the other can become simpler (with longer notes), trading off.
 Sometimes they might imitate each other, sometimes they might act as in conversation.
 Occasionally they might both be equally active.

-9. Improvise with added chromaticism, adding chromatic tones between notes of the scale being used (both in melody and in accompaniment).
+9. Improvise with added chromaticism, adding chromatic tones between notes of the scale being used (both in the melody and the accompaniment).

-10. Add complexity to the accompaniment/bassline: arpeggios and chords (based on bassline), small bits of counterpoint, leaps, more complex patterns and combinations of the above, etc.
+10. Add complexity to the accompaniment/bassline: arpeggios and chords (based on the bassline), small bits of counterpoint, leaps, more complex patterns and alternating combinations of the above, more complicated rhythms and polyrhythms, etc.

-11. Add complexity to the melody: periodic harmony tones/small chords below a melody note to highlight certain moments, simple secondary melodies below melody, combination of the two.
+11. Add complexity to the melody: periodic harmony tones/small chords below a melody note to highlight certain moments, simple secondary melodies below the melody, combinations of the two, and experiment with non-melodic interruptions to the melody.

-12. Develop a simple 4-8 note bassline, then build chords on each note.
+12. Develop a simple four to eight note bassline, then build chords on each note.
 Repeat this chord progression and add a melody above in the right hand.
 Eventually break these chords into various textures and simple repeated patterns.

 13. Improvise in various dance styles: waltz, mazurka, tango, polka, jig, etc.

-14. Experiment with polytonality, bassline in one key, melody in another.
+14. Experiment with polytonality: a bassline in one key, a melody in another.

-While working on these things, always listen very carefully to what you are playing, paying special attention to how the two parts interact.
-Adjust your harmony (bassline) depending on where the melody goes, or vice versa.
-You should experiment extensively, developing your own improvisation exercises as well.
+While working on these things, always listen very carefully, paying special attention to how the two parts interact.
+Adjust the harmony (bassline) depending on where the melody goes, or vice versa.
+Experiment extensively, developing other improvisation exercises as well.
 Don’t stop here.

-Learning improvisation is an extremely slow process, with no end.
-But it’s highly rewarding.
-Start slow and simple–build up.
+Learning improvisation takes a lot of time, and there’s no end.
+Luckily it’s extremely rewarding.
+Start slow and simple, build up.
 Don’t be afraid of strange sounds, but embrace them and try to understand them.
 Some of the most beautiful music comes from the most unlikely musical combinations.
-Setting music theory aside and exploring through intuition will be the best way to find wonderful new sounds.
-If you play something that seems odd, repeat it, see if you can find something that compliments it.
-It just might take you somewhere amazing.
+Setting music theory aside and exploring through intuition is the best way to find wonderful new sounds.
+If something at first sounds odd, repeat it, try to find something that compliments it.
+It just might lead somewhere amazing.

 Next